Michael-Lazarus/Michael-Lazarus.github.io/index.md

 * Tools used: JS, HTML, CSS.

+### Bus Navigator API
+* Details: Created an API using openAPI specification using the swagger editor.
+This API gives live update on bus locations and routes to assist with efficient travel.

+* Tools used: Swagger editor, REST APIs

 ### NFT Implementation
 * Description: Designed, implemented, and tested an Ethereum-based NFT (non-fungible token) using the HardHat development environment.
 Utilized Javascript and Solidity to create a fully functioning NFT, which included the ability to create and transfer unique tokens.
 Implemented unit testing to ensure the NFT functioned as expected.